If you’ve ever wondered what average order value is and why it’s important for your ecommerce store, then you’ve come to the right place.

 You can go ahead and play around with the other dimensions you added by removing session campaign and adding those instead in order to get further details from your data.

-How To Increase Average Order Value?
-5 Tips For Improving Average Order Value (AOV)
+How to Increase Average Order Value?
+5 Tips for Improving Average Order Value (AOV) in GA4

 Usually, when customers shop online, they tend to buy only what they are looking for.
 However, with some strategies that you can use to increase average order value, you might be able to present customers with more useful products, which will result in more sales from each order.